Thank you to All You Magazine and Pollinate Media Group for sponsoring this post.

 A delicious lemony cake punctuated with those preserved lemons we’ve been raving so much about lately.
 This cake adds bits of chewy candied ginger and gets a double dose of lemon in the form of a sweet-tart lemon glaze.
 A perfect cake for Springtime or any time of the year!

 If you’ve been following my blog you’re already aware of my love affair with lemons.
 And you’re even more aware of my latest love affair: Preserved lemons.
 Yes, yes, I know, I’m beginning to sound like a broken record and I keep bugging you to make them.
 But I promise, you’re going to thank me once you do.
 They’re so wonderfully versatile and you’re going to find yourself using them in your cooking and baking on a regular basis.
 And you’re going to keep finding news ways to use them.
 That’s what happened with today’s cake.
-While picking up some groceries at Safeway I snagged the April edition of ALL YOU magazine, coupon in hand (you can print out this $1 off coupon, available while supplies last).
+While picking up some groceries at Safeway I snagged the April edition of ALL YOU magazine.
 I love cookbooks and cooking magazines (yet another love affair of mine) and enjoying thumbing through them for inspiration.
 As I flipped through the pages of All You I immediately honed in on one recipe in particular: Lemon Ginger Pound Cake.
 And what do you think popped into my mind?
 You got it – Preserved Lemon Ginger Pound Cake!
 (How’d you guess?)

 So I began tweaking the recipe a little here and there.
 Preserved lemons have a much stronger lemon flavor but are less sour and tart, so I wanted to mellow out the cake overall.
 The original recipe calls for white sugar and I substituted a cup of brown sugar.
 I also added a pinch of allspice for a touch of “exotic”.
 Instead of a cup of butter, I used half a cup plus a half cup of coconut oil.
 I love the flavor of coconut oil, but I also added it to make the cake more tender and moist.
 And, of course, I minced up almost an entire preserved lemon.
 For the glaze I also added some finely minced preserved lemon.
 I love the appearance of that beautiful citrus rind and it adds extra “oomph” to the already lemony glaze.